 About 10% of IBD sufferers cannot be classified as having either Crohn’s or ulcerative colitis because they have features of both conditions.

-This is called indeterminate colitis (2), which in many cases can eventually progress to a clear diagnosis of either CD or UC (3).
+This is called indeterminate colitis (2), which in many cases can eventually progress to a clear diagnosis of either Crohn’s disease or ulcerative colitis (3).